UPDATE 2-Cricket-Test Series India v New Zealand scoreboard

-Oct 9 (Gracenote) - Scoreboard at stumps on the second day in the third and final Test between India and New Zealand on Sunday in Indore, India
+Oct 8 (Gracenote) - Scoreboard at stumps on the first day in the third and final Test between India and New Zealand on Saturday in Indore, India

 M. Vijay c Latham b Patel 10